Blythe Harbour Control 01670 357020

 Blyth Harbour lies about 7 miles north of Tynemouth and has had a very commercial recent history.
 In the earlier parts of the 20th century Blyth was the busiest coal port in Europe.

 With the decline of coal the port has diversified a bit, and the main trade was connected with the Alcan aluminium works at Lynemouth.
 Raw materials came in and aluminium ingots left.
-Unfortunately the works close in 2012 though the three large red silos remain as a visible land mark.
+Unfortunately the works closed in 2012 though the three large red silos remain as a visible land mark.
 Other materials handled at the port include chemicals and fertiliser, plywood, paper, scrap metals and grain.
 The port has Ro-Ro facilities and a container terminal, while the fish quay handles the local trawlers and sometimes visitors from further afield.

 Pleasure boating has been accommodated here for a long while too.
 The Royal Northumberland Yacht Club has its base in the South Harbour, where they have laid pontoons and constructed a small marina, with their club ship "Tyne" as the centrepiece.
 Visitors are truly made most welcome at the Marina and the Club.